gee-community/ee-jupyter-contrib/docker/jupyter-scipy-notebook-ee/README.md

 docker build . -t jupyter-scipy-notebook-ee
 ```

-The `-t` parameter assigns the tag/name `jupyter-scipy-ee` to the image.
+The `-t` parameter assigns the tag/name `jupyter-scipy-notebook-ee` to the image.

 # Running the Image